 Certain disabled widows and widowers who lost SSI because of entitlement to or increase in Title II RSDI benefits continue to be eligible for MA.
 For MA eligibility purposes, the CAO must consider these people to be recipients of SSI benefits.
 (Section 387.64, Disabled Widows and Widowers.)

-NOTE: The SDX MA eligibility codes on IEVS Exchange #6, SDX, usually show the recipient’s MA eligibility.
-The CAO must look at codes for continued MA coverage. (“Using IEVS.”)
+NOTE: The SDX MA eligibility codes on IEVS Exchange #6 usually show the recipient’s MA eligibility.
+The CAO must review the codes for continued MA coverage (see “Using IEVS”).
 The CAO may need to contact SSA for more information if the IEVS information is unclear or incomplete.

 MA eligible children with